-The iSDT charger series is no doubt by far the most popular LiPo chargers in our multirotor group. iSDT has 3 popular options of different power levels that cover most people’s need.
-The modern colour display interface is very easy to use and it’s been very reliable for me personally.
-It’s very impressive in terms of power, value, the compactness and light weight these chargers are .
+The iSDT chargers are no doubt by far the most popular/recommended LiPo chargers in the FPV hobby.
+The two models we recommend here should cover most people’s need.
+The modern colour display interface is very easy to use and it’s been reliable for me personally.
+It’s very impressive in terms of performance and value.